KiiWiiWii/Obsidian/Exam from last year - part 1.md

 ![[Pasted image 20241202102715.png]]

--- Remember that a regular single point is [] and an ordinary point is []

 Notice that this is not in normal form because the coefficient of $y''$ is not 1.
 Normalizing this:
 $$
 y'' - \frac{x}{(x^{2}-1)}y' + \frac{1}{(x^{2}-1)}y = 0